 Any time you add a new coral or fish into your saltwater tank, it’s important to spend the time it takes and acclimate them properly.

-Corals can undergo a lot of stress during it’s travels to a new home.
+Corals can undergo a lot of stress during its journey to a new home.
 You will want to minimize that stress as much as possible and acclimating them to your tank’s conditions will help.

-Some people don’t acclimate new corals but I recommend that you do.
-Not only will it reduce stress and get them used to their new conditions, but you can also reduce the chance of any unwanted pests will come into your tank, by performing a pest control dip.
+Some people don’t acclimate new corals, but I recommend that you do.
+Not only will it reduce stress and get them used to their new conditions, but you can also reduce the chance that any unwanted pests will come into your tank, by performing a pest control dip.

 The process of drip acclimating corals is not difficult and doesn’t take a long time.